 Academic

 I am a physics PhD student at Stanford University working on the DMRadio experiment in the group of Prof. Kent Irwin.
-DMRadio is a resonant dark matter detector searching for electromagnetically coupled wavelike dark matter, namely axions and hidden photons.
-As such, my interests primarily lie in beyond-the-standard-model physics but also in quantum sensors and cosmology.
-I am currently working on DMRadio-50L and DMRadio-m3 which will search for axions that are heavily motivated by pre-inflationary symmetry breaking scales.
+DMRadio is a resonant dark matter detector searching for axions.
+As such, my interests primarily lie in beyond-the-standard-model physics but also in quantum sensors.
+I am currently working on conceptual and practical designs of future experiments like DMRadio-m3 and DMRadio-GUT as well as comissioning DMRadio-50L.
+These experiments will search for axions that are motivated by pre-inflationary symmetry breaking scales.
 During my time at Stanford, I also spent some time at the Stanford Insitute for Theoretical Physics working on more phenomenological projects with Prof. Savas Dimopoulos.

 Personal

-I spend most evenings playing the piano.
+I spend a lot of my time playing the piano.
 I had the privilege of studying with Professor Vinia Tsopela for several years who heavily influenced my appreciation for music.
 Here's a video of a fellow grad student and me playing the second movement of G. Enescu's Violin Sonata No. 3.